interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *1.5 hours* Creating a final wireframe to work off of, based on requirements gathered from the workshop.
 * *2 hours* Adding tailwind.css, working on the navbar and creating initial structure of directories and files within the angular project.

+### 6 October

+* *3 hours* First attempt at creating pseudocode walkthrough for brute force algorithm.
+### 7 October
+* *4 hours* Implement pseduocode walkthrough for brute force algorithm, including code highlighting.
+Also implement showing variable values and the relevant message to be shown about what is happening at each step of the algorithm.
+All features now show up as we press play.